Evidence-Based Approaches to Help Patients Initiate and Sustain Healthy Behaviors

 - Leveraging lifestyle medicine to prevent and treat type 2 diabetes, hypertension, high cholesterol, depression, anxiety, osteoporosis, dementia, certain cancers, and sexual health issues

 - When, why, and how to incorporate lifestyle medicine for underserved populations

-Recognized experts in the fields of lifestyle medicine, behavior change, health coaching, exercise, stress management, and nutrition provide guidance and innovations for:
+Recognized experts in the fields of lifestyle medicine, behavior change, health coaching, exercise, stress management, obesity, and nutrition provide guidance and innovations for:

 - Incorporating lifestyle medicine into your current practice